-9.10.11.12 A hands-on course that introduces students to basic metal working.
-Students will be in the shop 75% of the time or more
+A hands-on course that introduces students to basic metal working.
+Students will be in the shop 75% of the time or more learning fabrication, welding, and machining on state-of-the-art equipment.

 Example Projects: Sheet metal tool box, welding practice, welding project (changes each semester), machining project (combination square)